sp-amm/readmegenerator/README.md

                 SOFTWARE.

                 ##Contributing
-                uytyut
+                 nc vbncvbndg

                 ##Tests
-                rteeert
+                sdfbzxdzsd

                 ##Questions
-                You can find more information at my gothub profile at https://github.com/dgdfg.
+                You can find more information at my github profile at https://github.com/bxcvbjhdy.
-                Email me at uyuiy anytime.
+                Email me at zcvbxfghdrth anytime.